 cUS was performed at TEA (38-41 weeks GA), on the same day as the MRI.
 Infants were scanned by one of two examiners (BS or SH) using an ACUSON Sequoia ultrasound system (Siemens Medical Solutions, Germany) with a multifrequency sector transducer (5-8 MHz).
 The imaging protocol consisted of the standard projections according to Levene in coronal and sagittal/parasagittal planes through the anterior fontanelle (Levene et al. 1985).

-cUS images were stored digitally and analysed later off-line by three independent observers (BS, SH, MB; blinded to the clinical course, MRI findings and outcome), with interobserver agreement 98%.The cUS scoring system consists of in total 10 items (table 1); five items are subjectively scored (cysts, cortical and deep grey matter abnormalities, maturation of gyral folding and cerebellar abnormalities) and five are objectively measured (size of frontal horns, ventricular mid body, subarachnoidal space, interhemispheric fissure and corpus callosum), see figure 1.
+cUS images were stored digitally and analysed off-line by three independent observers (BS, SH, MB; blinded to the clinical course, MRI findings and outcome), with interobserver agreement of 98%.The cUS scoring system consists of in total 10 items (table 1); five items are subjectively scored (cysts, cortical and deep grey matter abnormalities, maturation of gyral folding and cerebellar abnormalities) and five are measured (size of frontal horns, ventricular mid body, subarachnoidal space, interhemispheric fissure and corpus callosum), see figure 1.
 The possible scores differ between items and reflect the clinical relevance for outcome.
 The composite cUS scores (sum of all 10 items) were categorized into 4 severity groups:

 1 - normal: composite score (CS) ≤10; 2 - mild abnormalities: CS 11-14; 3 - moderate abnormalities CS 15-20; 4 - severe abnormalities CS >20.